-1. Click the Streams tab to display a list of the streams that were recorded
+1. Click the Streams link to display a list of the streams that were recorded.

-3. To Edit a stream click the Stream’s Edit buttons and select Edit.
+2. To Edit a stream click the Stream’s Edit buttons and select Edit.

-3. The Edit Stream properties window will be displayed
+3. The Edit Stream properties window will be displayed.

 It is not recommended that the timings are altered here as this will remove the synchronisation between streams.

-2. Click on Add a video or presentation and use the Browse button to locate the slides to be imported
+2. Click on Add a presentation and browse to locate the slides to be imported.

 The new slides will be imported and processed – this can take a few minutes.